willstepp/writings/hunger/hunger.md

 The warriors escorted Mika, who carried only his bucket, outside the gates of the village.
 The gates closed with a loud noise and then there was no sound.
 The lookouts stood there with stony faces.

 Mika walked to the wilds and made a spot in the dry grass and among the village refuse he lay down.
 He was hungry and cold.
 He had not had anything to eat since yesterday and felt weak in his bones.
 The night was clear.
-It hurt him to look at the wooden walls of his home village so he closed his eyes and imagined he was at the lake in the mountain again, swimming in its waters among a multitude of fish.
+It hurt him to look at the wooden walls of his home village so he closed his eyes and imagined he was at the lake in the mountain, swimming in its warm, blue waters among a multitude of fish.

 ~